snowch/bluemix-spark-examples/examples/README.md

 - Push data to Elasticsearch on compose [[Elasticsearch](./Elasticsearch)]
 - Pull data from Elasticsearch on compose [[Elasticsearch](./Elasticsearch)]
+- Streaming Push data to Elasticsearch (TODO)
+- Streaming Pull data from Elasticsearch (TODO)

 *********************************************************************
 #### mongoDB

 - Push data to mongoDB on Compose (TODO)
 - Pull data from mongoDB on Compose (TODO)
+- Streaming Push data to mongoDB on Compose (TODO)
+- Streaming Pull data from mongoDB on Compose (TODO)

 *********************************************************************